-Maintaining compliance is a must for any firm who wants to keep their clients happy, avoid issues with their bar association, and run an ethical, efficient practice.
+Maintaining compliance is a must for any firm that wants to keep their clients happy, avoid issues with their bar association, and run an ethical, efficient practice.
 The stakes are high in the legal industry, where violations can result in disciplinary actions, including sanctions and even disbarment.
 To avoid this, law firms must be dedicated to setting up processes and operations to ensure they adhere to compliance requirements.

 Focusing on a few key elements can make sure your firm is running up to speed with the many rules and regulations demanded of it.